bradford415/CALM/README.md

 The sample file is a labeled matrix which has the features as rows and the sample as columns.
 The features can essentially be anything that describe the label.
 Two common features are genes with their expression levels (continuous), and genotypes corresponding to a number system (discrete).

-The label file contains two columns, seperated by a space or tab with no header.
-The first column lists the sample names, the second column maps the sample to a sepecific label.
+The label file contains two columns, separated by a space or tab with no header.
+The first column lists the sample names, the second column maps the sample to a specific label.

 Below shows an example of what the sample file and label file should look like.
 This example is GEM that can be categorized into 3 categories/labels: Cancerous, Normal, Indeterminate.
-Each cell is seperated by a space or tab, the table was just used for formatting purposes.
-The number of samples in both files must match or else an error will be thrown.

 #### Sample File
 ```